Edge-Learning-Machine/Micro-LM/docs/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

-* Suggest your change writing to franz@elios.unige.it and start writing code.
+* Suggest your change writing to franz at elios.unige.it and start writing code.

 * Do not open an issue on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.

 #### **Do you have questions about the source code?**

-* Ask any question about how to use ELM to franz@elios.unige.it.
+* Ask any question about how to use ELM to franz at elios.unige.it.

 Thank you!